 The sophistication doesn’t come from the strategy itself, but how it could help you gain more time, sleep and peace of mind.
 Whether you’re new to investing or a professional, the decision of when to invest your money can be a challenging one.

 Should you invest everything at once or dip your toes in by investing smaller amounts over time?
+What if the market is rising?
+Falling?
+Or doing not much at all.
 Often we get caught on the hamster wheel trying to work out which is better.
 This procrastination can paralyse us from making any decision – which is the worst decision of all.

-The truth is, both strategies have their own merits and limitations, but often our choice of one over the other is linked to our desire to reduce our sense of short-term regret.
+The truth is, both dollar cost averaging and lump sum investing have their own merits and limitations, but often our choice of one over the other is linked to our desire to reduce our sense of short-term regret.

 So, what is the best approach?

 - What is dollar cost averaging: How it works